SheffieldML/GPc/README.md

 <h2>General Information</h2>

 <p>The way the software operates is through the command line.
 There is
-one executable, <code>gplvm</code>.
+one executable, `gplvm`.
 Help can be obtained by writing

 <pre>$ ./gplvm -h</pre>